cscart/docs/en/cscart_addons/themes/vanilla-theme/index.rst

     **Vanilla** is a highly intuitive, seamlessly sleek and very aesthetically accomplished theme for CS-Cart and Multi-Vendor stores.

     It comes with many advanced theme customization options that make customization easier than ever.
-You can add a full-width banner, advanced social buttons, hamburger menu, and promotion bar.
+You can add a Pro Banner, Social Buttons PRO, hamburger menu, and promotion bar.

     .. fancybox:: img/vanilla-theme-homepage.png
         :alt: home page. vanilla theme